devspace-sh/devspace/docs/pages/cli/configuration/reference.md

 - Setting `docker`, `kaniko` or `custom` will define the build tool for this image.
 - You **cannot** use `docker`, `kaniko` and `custom` in combination.
 - If neither `docker`, `kaniko` nor `custom` is specified, `docker` will be used by default.
-- By default `docker` will use `kaniko` as fallback when DevSpace CLI is unable to reach the Docker host.
+- By default `docker` will use `kaniko` as fallback when DevSpace is unable to reach the Docker host.

 ### images[\*].build.docker
 ```yaml